 - tell your doctor if you are taking tizanidine (Zanaflex).
 Your doctor will probably tell you not to take ciprofloxacin while you are taking this medication.

-- if you are taking antacids containing aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, Tums, others); or certain medications such as didanosine (Videx) solution; calcium, iron, or zinc supplements; phosphate binders such as sevelamer (Renagel, Renvela) or lanthanum carbonate (Fosrenol); or sucralfate (Carafate), take them 2 hours before, or 6 hours after ciprofloxacin.
+- if you are taking antacids containing calcium, aluminum hydroxide or magnesium hydroxide (Maalox, Mylanta, Tums, others); or certain medications such as didanosine (Videx) solution; calcium, iron, or zinc supplements; phosphate binders such as sevelamer (Renagel, Renvela) or lanthanum carbonate (Fosrenol); or sucralfate (Carafate), take ciprofloxacin at least 2 hours before, or 6 hours after you take these medications.

 - do not drive a car, operate machinery or participate in activities requiring alertness or coordination until you know how this medication affects you.